boardintelligence/kvm-crate/README.md

 argument to any subsequent lift operation that takes place under the covers (and is hence available to any of your own pallet plan functions).

-The format of the hosts-config argument that kvm-crate looks for is this (it's ok to add additional content):
+The format of the hosts-config argument that *configure-kvm-server* looks for is this (it's ok to add additional content):

     {"host.to.configure" {:host-type :kvm-server